Jaars Center

 SIL International, and Wycliffe Bible Translators

 And that’s why JAARS exists.
 For decades now, we’ve landed planes on narrow rivers and towering mountains.
 We’ve outfitted boats and vehicles to reach villages that rarely see an outsider.
 We’ve set up radios in the rainforest.
 Satellite uplinks in the desert.
-Makeshift recording studios and theaters on islands and mountains alike.
 Over and over, we’ve watched God pave the way for people to translate and share his Word anywhere on earth.

 God has already been so faithful.
-We see that in the thousands of passionate, gifted people he’s called to partner in this work, much of which happens right here at the JAARS Center in North Carolina.
+We see that in the thousands of passionate, gifted people he’s called to partner in this work, much of which happens right here at the JAARS Base in North Carolina.
 Our campus itself is a testimony to God’s power to work through people: Businessman Henderson Belk donated this land for us to build a runway and hangar back in the 1960s.
 Little did he know how God would multiply his gift!
-The JAARS Center has grown into a hub of innovation, expertise, and training that benefits Bible translation around the world.

 Today, we’re blessed to work with dozens of partner organizations that are as passionate as we are about sharing God’s Word.